 Eligible high school juniors and seniors can participate in the Online Early Access Program through Weber State University to earn both university and high school credit.
 By taking online courses through the Online Early Access Program, students have the opportunity to earn up to two years of university credit that may also apply to requirements they need to graduate from high school.
-Online Early Access students have access to all the services available to university students but are still able to participate in Open High School classes and activities and graduate with their class.
+Online Early Access students have access to all the services available to university students but are still able to participate in Mountain Heights Academy classes and activities and graduate with their class.

-What are the eligibility requirements for Open High School students?
+What are the eligibility requirements for Mountain Heights Academy students?

-- Online Early Access students MUST be enrolled in Open High School of Utah full time.
+- Online Early Access students MUST be enrolled in Mountain Heights Academy full time.
 Part-time students are NOT eligible for these courses.